 background-position: center top; /* (x-axis y-axis) */

-background-attachment – Defines if the background scrolls with content.
+background-attachment – Defines if the background scrolls with the content.

 background-attachment: fixed; /* Other values: scroll, local */

-background-size – Defines the size of the background image.
+background-size – Specifies the size of the background image.

 background-size: cover; /* Other values: contain, auto, specific size (px, %, em) */